 Condition requirement Means of monitoring during period under review Compliance achieved?
-15. All groundwater sampling and analysis shall be undertaken in accordance with a Sampling and Analysis Plan, which shall be submitted to the Chief Executive, Taranaki Regional Council for review and certification before the first sampling is undertaken.
-Receipt of Sampling and Analysis Plan prior to first round of sampling being undertaken 16.
+14. All groundwater samples taken for monitoring purposes shall be taken in accordance with recognised field procedures and analysed for: a. pH; b. conductivity; c. chloride; and d. total petroleum hydrocarbons.
+Implementation of Groundwater Monitoring Programme and assessment of results.
+Yes 15.
+All groundwater sampling and analysis shall be undertaken in accordance with a Sampling and Analysis Plan, which shall be submitted to the Chief Executive, Taranaki Regional Council for review and certification before the first sampling is undertaken.
+Receipt of Sampling and Analysis Plan prior to first round of sampling being undertaken.
+Yes 16.
 The consent holder shall provide to the Council, before 31 August each year, a summary of all data collected and a report detailing compliance with consent conditions over the previous 1 July to 30 June period.
 Receipt of satisfactory report by 31 August each year.
-Yes 17.
-Consent review provision.
-N/A N/A Overall assessment of consent con respect of this consent High Overall assessment of administrati High
+Yet to be assessed at the time of reporting.
+17. Consent review provision.
+N/A N/A Overall assessment of consent compliance and environmental performance in respect of this consent Overall assessment of administrative performance in respect of this consent High High

-Table 16 Summary of performance for consent 10304-1.1
+Table 17 Summary of performance for consent 10304-1.1